 Researchers with projects requesting use of Census economic or demographic data use the following process:

-- Contact Rachelle, the RDC Administrator, to discuss your research and determine how MnRDC can help your project.
+- Contact Gina, the RDC Administrator, to discuss your research and determine how MnRDC can help your project.

 - Complete a brief preliminary proposal.
-Send your preliminary proposal to Rachelle, accompanied by a two-page Curriculum Vitae.
+Send your preliminary proposal to Gina, accompanied by a two-page Curriculum Vitae.

 - Work with the RDC Administrator in developing your final proposal.
 The full proposal includes: